-Giving provides deep personal satisfaction, helps to make the world a better place, shows gratitude for the communities that shaped us, and shares our values with our families for generations.
+Giving provides deep personal satisfaction helps to make the world a better place, shows your gratitude for the communities that shaped you, and shares your values with your family for generations.

-But our fulfillment in giving isn’t always as simple as writing a check.
-When we give, we want to ensure our efforts are meaningful.
+But fulfillment in giving isn’t always as simple as writing a check.
+When you give, you want to ensure your efforts are meaningful.

-“These plans strive to help clients do three things,” says Daniel P. Harris, senior vice president and national director of Philanthropic Services at U.S. Bank.
-“Align their values with their giving, offer meaningful experiences through their giving, and offer lasting impact for their families and communities — whether you define community as your immediate neighborhood or the globe.”
+One way to do this is through a giving plan.
+“A giving plan strives to help you do three things,” says Dan Harris, senior vice president and national director of Philanthropic Services from U.S. Bank.
+“Align your giving with your values, have meaningful experiences through your giving, and create lasting impact for your families and communities — whether you define community as your immediate neighborhood or the globe.”

-Donors often have questions about the tax implications of their philanthropy, or wonder if charitable giving can be incorporated into other big financial events to help lessen the tax burden.
-In the case of liquidity events, such as selling a business or cashing out of equities, Harris’s team can offer guidance on how to incorporate strategic and efficient giving.
+Factoring giving into your wealth planning can ensure you address any questions about the tax implications of your philanthropy, or if charitable giving can be incorporated into other big financial events to help lessen your tax burden.

 Giving is about doing good in the world.
 But it’s also important to feel good about the impact you’re having.
 That starts with making sure you’re giving efficiently and meaningfully.

 Harris recommends talking about giving as a family, beginning with which charitable gifts over the past few years are most memorable.
 This can help you define the values and goals that drive your philanthropy.

 “I often hear from clients that they give to a lot of good causes.
 But the question is, might they feel better about their giving if they gave in a more focused way?
 The answer is almost always yes,” Harris says.
 A look back at your giving history can help you better align your giving with your stated values — in other words, create a giving strategy.

 Every individual and family has unique philanthropic values and goals.
 Here are a few options to consider: